1newstar/check_oracle_deprecated/README.md

 **Example:**

 <pre>
-# ./check_oracle_tablespace_multi.pl -H hostname --sid SID --twc-statuses DEFAULT:96:100  -A /etc/icinga2/auth/hostname.auth --excluded NULL
+# ./check_oracle_tablespace_multi.pl -H hostname --sid SID --ts-statuses DEFAULT:96:100  -A /etc/icinga2/auth/hostname.auth --excluded NULL
 </pre>

-- --twc-statuses DEFAULT:96:100 - For all found tablespaces the default is WARNING 96% and CRITICAL 100%
+- --ts-statuses DEFAULT:96:100 - For all found tablespaces the default is WARNING 96% and CRITICAL 100%
 - --excluded NULL - No tablespace is excluded from the check.
 - --excluded SYSAUX,USERS - These tablespaces are excluded
-- --twc-statuses DEFAULT:96:100,SYSAUX:75:90 - SYSAUX will WARN at 75% and go CRITICAL on 90%
+- --ts-statuses DEFAULT:96:100,SYSAUX:75:90 - SYSAUX will WARN at 75% and go CRITICAL on 90%

 **Example Output:**